Sheryl Nuxoll: Controversies

 In 2012, Nuxoll spent $890 in taxpayer funds to mail an end-of-session brochure to Republican voters only.
 The mailing, which promoted her activities in office and thanked her supporters, was sent to both the district she represented (Senate District 8), and the district in which she was running for re-election (Senate District 7).
 State legislators are permitted to send out such taxpayer-funded mailings for informational purposes but not for political campaigning.
 After the mailing came to public attention, Nuxoll reimbursed the state for the cost.

-In November 2012, after Republican presidential nominee Mitt Romney lost the presidential election to Barack Obama, Nuxoll called upon states that supported Romney "to refuse to participate in the Electoral College" in an bid to reverse the election result and have Romney become president.
+In November 2012, after Republican presidential nominee Mitt Romney lost the presidential election to Barack Obama, Nuxoll called upon states that supported Romney "to refuse to participate in the Electoral College" in a bid to reverse the election result and have Romney become president.
 The notion, which originated in a blog post by Tea Party Nation founder Judson Phillips, was viewed as highly unlikely.
 Constitutional scholar David Adler of Boise State University said that the idea was "really a strange and bizarre fantasy" and was based on a misreading of the Twelfth Amendment.
 Nuxoll dismissed the criticism, accused Obama of "depriving us of our freedoms by all the agencies," and stated "what I'm thinking is the states are going to have to stand up for our individual rights and for our collective rights."

 In January 2013, Nuxoll, sent a mass email and Tweet comparing the Affordable Care Act to the Holocaust and likening health insurers' participation in state health insurance marketplaces to "the Jews boarding the trains to concentration camps."
 The Anti-Defamation League criticized Nuxoll's remarks.
 Nuxoll defended her remarks, asserting that the legislation was "replacing capitalism with socialism."

 In March 2015, Nuxoll became embroiled in controversy after she stated that Hinduism was "a false faith with false gods" and, along with fellow state senators Steve Vick and Lori Den Hartog, refused to attend a session of the legislature that commenced with a Hindu invocation prayer given by Hindu cleric Rajan Zed.
 Despite calls for her to apologize from a wide variety of religious leaders, Nuxoll stood by her remarks.